SchrodingersGat/KiBoM/README.md

 **--cfg** If provided, this is the BOM config file that will be used.
 If not provided, options will be loaded from "bom.ini"

 **-s --separator** Override the delimiter for CSV or TSV generation

+**-p --separator** Override the delimiter for CSV or TSV generation

+**-a --separator** Defines author of project.
+Follow argument with "string"

+**-t --separator** Defines title of project.
+Follow argument with "string"

+**-i --separator** Defines title of project.
+Follow argument path of logo as a "string".
+If not provided, will default to KiCAD logo

 --------
 To run from KiCad, simply add the same command line in the *Bill of Materials* script window. e.g. to generate a HTML output: